Fidencio Mezcal 'Clasico' Espadín (88 proof)

 Estate Grown Wine: Yes

 Grape(s): 100% Agave Espadín

 Bottle Size: 750 ml

 Viticulture: Practicing Biodynamic

-Roast: The agave for the Clásico is roasted in the traditional method.
-The oven is a stone lined, earthen pit.
-A fire of encino, the local black oak, is lit in the pit, which heats up the stones.
+Cooking Method: Roasted in a stone lined, earthen pit heated by locally sourced black oak.
 When the fire goes out and the stones are hot, the agave is piled in the pit and buried.
 The smoky agave piñas are ready after three days.